Doctors at Annaii Medical College at Rajalakshmi HealthCity Remove Rare 2-kg Abdominal Tumour in Groundbreaking Surgery - www.lokmattimes.com

 Doctors at Annaii Medical College at Rajalakshmi HealthCity Remove Rare 2-kg Abdominal Tumour in Groundbreaking Surgery

-PNN Chennai (Tamil Nadu) [India], June 25: In a remarkable medical achievement, doctors at Rajalakshmi Health City, in collaboration ...
+Chennai (Tamil Nadu) [India], June 24: In a remarkable medical achievement, doctors at Rajalakshmi Health City, in collaboration with ...

 Recognizing the complexity of the case, a multidisciplinary team comprising surgical oncologists, gastroenterologists, anesthesiologists, and radiologists was assembled.
 The tumor's proximity to major blood vessels in the abdomen added significant risk to the surgical procedure.
 Nonetheless, the team meticulously planned the operation, prioritizing both precision and safety.